 Under the new law, if 17-year-olds are convicted of certain violent crimes, a juvenile court judge can still impose an adult sentence.
 The Milford Massachusetts Patch website notes that juvenile cases—which now include those cases involving 17-year-old defendants—will be heard before a juvenile court judge, and juveniles will be in the custody of the Massachusetts Department of Youth Services.
 This is a major change to the criminal procedure laws that used to allow 17-year-olds to be heard by criminal court judges, and be sentenced to serve jail time in adult facilities.
 17-year-olds, however, don’t get a free pass out of jail, or lighter sentence in some cases.
 In the case of certain serious and violent crimes, a juvenile can still be sentenced as an adult if the judge imposes an adult sentence.

-Mr. Bulger’s fate is still in the hands of the legal system.
-If you have been charged with violating criminal laws, you should immediately seek out the assistance of an experienced criminal law attorney.
-Contact the law offices of Edward R. Molari today for a confidential consultation.
+Although it is clear that 17-year-olds will be treated as 17-year-olds under Massachusetts criminal laws, it is important to note that juvenile charges are seriously prosecuted.
+A juvenile conviction may result in severe penalties and consequences, and can change a young person’s life forever.
+If you have been charged with violating Massachusetts criminal laws, you should immediately seek out an experienced criminal defense attorney.
+Contact the offices of Edward R. Molari today for a confidential consultation.